DerekCresswell/GameDesign11/2 Dice Game/6 BasicGame.md

 ```
 2
 5
+2
 ```

 As demonstrated in these two examples we can use and change a variable **within** a function but as soon as we exit the [scope ](./4%20Logic.md/#scope) of our function these changes are discarded.\
-The variable passed into a function is **not** the same as thevariable used in the function.
+The variable passed into a function is **not** the same as the variable used in the function.

 We will need a different way to find a different way to damage our player.
 Luckily there is a great method.